Here are answers to some of the most frequently asked questions about the Teach in China Program

 How is one accepted and then placed in the Teach in China program?

 Instructions for application to Teach in China can be found here.
-The Chinese Cultural Exchange Program maintains relationships with 13 educational institutions in 7 cities (Partner Institutions), and places Teach in China participants in 5 cities at 9 of these institutions.
+The Chinese Cultural Exchange Program maintains relationships with 15 educational institutions in 7 cities (Partner Institutions), and places Teach in China participants in 5 cities at 9 of these institutions.
 Maintaining such a variety of relationships allows for a wide variety of placement options for Teach in China participants.
 Applicants are asked to consider the level of students they prefer to teach (middle school, high school or college), desired size of city of placement and proximity to other program participants.
 Applicants sharing more details about their goals in participating in the program allows program staff to determine which placement is most appropriate for each applicant.
 While individual participants' preferences guide the placement process, the needs of the entire group of teachers as well as those of our partner schools are also taken into consideration.
+Participants who are able to demonstrate previous teaching, tutoring, mentoring or other educational leadership experience will be given placement priority.

 Do you need to be a U.S. citizen to participate in Teach in China?